-VANCOUVER • Smoke from California and Oregon wildfires has cloaked Canada's third-largest city of Vancouver - known for its majestic mountain views and fresh ocean breezes - in the dirtiest air in the world this past week.
+VANCOUVER (AFP) - Smoke from California and Oregon wildfires has cloaked Canada's third-largest city of Vancouver - known for its majestic mountain views and fresh ocean breezes - in the dirtiest air in the world this week.

 Days have been spent smarting under a thick haze that has irritated eyes and throats, and sent asthmatics gasping for breath.
 It has also complicated Covid-19 testing.

-On Friday, despite expected smoke-clearing rainstorms, the city - 1,300km north of the biggest California fires - topped, for the second time in the week, the World Air Quality Index for worst air, after briefly ceding first place to Portland in fire-stricken Oregon in the United States.
+On Friday, despite forecasted smoke-clearing rain storms, the city - 1,300km north of the biggest California fires - topped for the second time this week the World Air Quality Index for worst air, after briefly ceding first place to Portland in fire-stricken Oregon.

-"I'm out of breath all the time, my chest feels like it's exploding, I feel like I'm going to suffocate," said University of British Columbia doctoral student Fatima Jaffer.
+"I'm out of breath all the time, my chest feels like it's exploding, I feel like I'm going to suffocate," Fatima Jaffer, a doctoral student at the University of British Columbia, told AFP.

 "I'm afraid of the long-term damage this smoke might do to my lungs and my asthma."

-The authorities for the metropolitan region of 2.5 million residents have issued daily air quality warnings since Sept 8, with things so bad that Vancouver opened five filtered "clean air shelters".
+Authorities for the metropolitan region of 2.5 million residents issued daily air quality warnings since Sept 8, with things so bad that Vancouver opened five filtered "clean air shelters."

-It is equivalent to smoking eight cigarettes a day, researchers noted.
-Officials urged people to close windows and avoid strenuous exercise or outdoor activities - especially those with respiratory illness.
+It's equivalent to smoking eight cigarettes a day, researchers noted.
+Health officials urged all citizens to close windows and avoid strenuous exercise or outdoor activities - especially those with respiratory illness.

 "I'd just gotten to the place of getting over the fear of Covid-19 and felt like I could breathe again," she said, "and now I literally can't."

-It has been an "entire horrible week for air quality", said Mr Armel Castellan, a federal warning preparedness meteorologist.
+It's been an "entire horrible week for air quality," said Armel Castellan, a federal warning preparedness meteorologist.

-Another vulnerable group are the more than 2,000 homeless people, many of whom have chronic illness, a recent survey found.
+Another vulnerable group are Vancouver's more than 2,000 homeless residents, many of whom have chronic illness, a recent survey found.

-"If you're outside and homeless, and surrounded by this smoke and the pandemic, you can't get away from any of these things," said Mr Jeremy Hunka of the Union Gospel Mission.
+"If you're outside and homeless, and surrounded by this smoke and the pandemic, you can't get away from any of these things," said Jeremy Hunka, with Union Gospel Mission.
 "It's hitting a group of people that generally have been just left far more vulnerable."

-Mr Castellan, the meteorologist, said conditions should improve this week thanks to brewing Pacific storms clearing the air.
+Meteorologist Castellan said conditions should improve next week thanks to brewing Pacific storms clearing the air.

-But with the "fingerprints of climate change" clearly visible in the year-after-year worsening wildfire seasons, he warned that "we're not done with this yet".
+But with the "fingerprints of climate change" clearly visible in the year-after-year worsening wildfire seasons, "We're not done with this yet," he warned.